I am not Okay with This by author Charles Forsman

 The shock of the abrupt ending also seemed to rub some readers the wrong way.
 That’s also bullshit.
 Suicide is impulsive and permanent, this ending makes that clear.
 It works, I loved the ending.

 Another complaint I saw was one that I should really write a whole essay about.
 Apparently, in this situation, it is inappropriate for a male author to write from a female perspective.
 The people who make these kinds of complaints cherry pick when to make it and only bring it up when they didn’t like the book.
+I can also guarantee that those same people aren’t saying that a female author shouldn’t write from a male perspective.

 Creativity should never be censored.
 The author felt the story needed to come from a female perspective and wrote it as such.
 Authors should never be expected to only write what they know.
 That’s all of the bullshit that’s ever been shat.
 I gotta say, I was a depressed bisexual female teenager who had experience with thoughts of suicide, absent fathers, self harm, and substance abuse.
 The author honestly nailed the experience.